orlagh-sweeney/we-ride-cycling-club/README.md

 - Provide a contact details for users to be able to ask for more information.
 ### User Stories
 - As a user, I want to be able to easily navigate the website to discover more about the cycling club.
+- As a user, I want to understand how the cylcing club works.
 - As a user, I want to be able to join the cycling club.
 - As a user, I want to be able to find contact information for the cycling club.
 - As a user, I want to be able to find the cycling club on social media.
 ### Colour Scheme
-The colour scheme used was a modern teal green with a charcoal grey and white.
-A green shade was chosen to be representative of being outdoors, with the teal colour giving a modern, clean feel to the website.
+- The colour scheme used was teal green with a charcoal grey and white.
+A green colour was chosen to be representative of being outdoors, with the teal shaed giving a modern, clean feel to the website.
-<image src="assets/readme-files/we-ride-colour-palette.png" width="900px"></image>
+<image src="assets/readme-files/we-ride-colour-palette.png" height="300px"></image>
 ### Typography
 - Barlow Condensed was used for the logo and headings with sans-serif as the fallback font.
 - Montserrat was used for body/paragraph text with sans-serif as the fallback font.